iotaledger/tiab/README.md

 * `neighbors`: an array of neighbors to add to the specific node once started;
 * `iri_args`: an array of the arguments to be passed to IRI command line, overriding container's defaults;
 * `java_options`: a string of extra JVM options to be passed to the IRI container, overriding container's defaults;
-* `ixis`: an array of URLs to tarballs or paths to directories (relative or absolute) containing IXI modules; please note that the IXI folder name should contain the `.ixi` suffix (eg. `Snapshot.ixi`).
+* `ixis`: an array of URLs to tarballs or paths to directories (relative to the --ixis option) containing IXI modules; please note that the IXI folder name should contain the `.ixi` suffix (eg. `Snapshot.ixi`).

 ## Example Usage